FreeRTOS/FreeRTOS-SMP-Demos/SMP.md

 **Parameters:**

-`xTask` The handle of the task to disable preemption.
-Passing `NULL` disables
+`xTask` The handle of the task for which preemption will be disabled.
+Passing
-        preemption for the calling task.
+        `NULL` disables preemption for the calling task.

 **Example Usage:**